cztomczak/cefpython/api/JavascriptBindings.md

 | func | function|method |
 | __Return__ | void |

-This function will be binded to window object in html, you can call it in two ways:
+This function will be bound to window object in html, you can call it in two ways:

 ```
 window.myfunc()